hasindu2008/squigulator/README.md

 squigulator [OPTIONS] ref_genome.fa -o out_signal.blow5 -n NUM_READS
 ```

-By default, DNA PromethION reads will be simulated.
+By default, DNA PromethION reads (R9.4.1) will be simulated.
 Specify the `-x STR` option to set a different profile from the following available pre-sets (inspired by pre-sets in *Minimap2*).
 - `dna-r9-min`: genomic DNA on MinION R9.4.1 flowcells
 - `dna-r9-prom`: genomic DNA on PromethION R9.4.1 flowcells
 - `rna-r9-min`: direct RNA on MinION R9.4.1 flowcells
 - `rna-r9-prom`: direct RNA on PromethION R9.4.1 flowcells
+- `dna-r10-min`: genomic DNA on MinION R10.4.1 flowcells
+- `dna-r10-prom`: genomic DNA on PromethION R10.4.1 flowcells

 If a genomic DNA profile is selected, the input reference must be the reference genome in *FASTA* format. *squigulator* will randomly sample the genome from a uniform distribution and generate reads whose lengths are from a gamma distribution (based on `-r`).
 If a direct RNA profile is selected, the input reference must be the transcriptome is *FASTA* format.
 For RNA, *squigulator* will randomly pick transcripts from a uniform distribution and the whole transcript length is simulated.